HatBreakingDad/CheeseGame/README.md

 -|-|-
 type | string | item type
 name | string | item name
-rarity | integer | rarity of the item
+rarity | number | rarity of the item

 # Events

 ## Client

+These are the events

 #### PLAYER_UPDATE